 We recently worked with a dentist and in an early version of the website we had all the basic information of where she is located, what services they offer, and what kind of insurance they take.

-However as we continued working on it and did more research, the questions transitioned from these basics to questions such as if the dentist is nice and friendly?
+However as we did more research, the questions transitioned from these basics to questions such as if the dentist is nice and friendly?
 Do they take the time to listen to their patients?
 Are they trustworthy?
 Do they try to upsell their clients on expensive services?

 So we added testimonials from other patients to build trust and answer these qualitative questions, showing her to be both technically qualified AND a nice, friendly person to have poking around in your mouth.